Blog

 5. Configure the Catch filters to select which inbound emails are accepted based on the address recipients are sending to.

-6. Configure the Filter emails section to specify which emails are accepted based on the address recipients are sending from.
+6. You can also configure the Filter emails section to specify which emails are accepted based on the address recipients are sending from.

 8. Click ‘Save route” and you’re done!